What is the Cost of Food in Japan for a Traveler

 We ate several lunches or dinners at nicer establishments, where it is more common to sit down and take your time eating.
 This is in direct opposite to the speedy lunches that occur at many ramen shops, where Japanese workers come in, slurp down some soup quietly, and then return to the office.

-Sushi is the lifeblood of Japan and can be very cheap, or very pricey.
-At many of the conveyor belt sushi restaurants near Dotonburi and Namba, the main touristy area of Osaka, prices range from Y129-300 per plate, which generally includes 2 pieces of decent sushi.
+Sushi is the lifeblood of Japan.
+It can be very cheap, or very pricey.
+At many of the conveyor belt sushi restaurants near Dotonburi and Namba, the main touristy area of Osaka, prices range from Y129-300 per plate.
+A plate generally includes 2 pieces of decent sushi.
 It’s possible to end up with a stack of empty sushi plates, and walk away full, for less than Y1,300, or about $10USD.

 At better quality, but not top notch sushi restaurants, it’s possible to have a full sushi dinner for 2, including 4 drinks for about Y7,000, or less than $60.
 For the quality of the sushi, that is an amazing price.